Schubert determinantal ideals are Hilbertian: Abstract

 \section{Abstract}

 Abhyankar defined an ideal to be \emph{Hilbertian} if its Hilbert polynomial coincides with its Hilbert function for all nonnegative integers.
 In 1984, he proved that the ideal of $(r+1)$-order minors of a generic $p\times q$ matrix is Hilbertian.
-We give a different proof and a generalization to the \emph{Schubert determinantal ideals} introduced by Fulton in 1994.
+We give a different proof and a generalization to the \emph{Schubert determinantal ideals} introduced by Fulton in 1992.
 Our proof reduces to a simple upper bound for the Castelnuovo-Mumford regularity of these ideals.
+We further indicate the pervasiveness of the Hilbertian property in Schubert geometry.